aidanmorgan/dot-age/README.md

 # DotAge - .NET Implementation of the age Encryption System

-This is a .NET implementation of the [age encryption system](https://age-encryption.org/), based on the following
+This is a .NET implementation of the [age encryption system](https://age-encryption.org/), referencing the following
 implementations:

 - Go: [FiloSottile/age](https://github.com/FiloSottile/age/tree/v1.2.1)